UpendoVentures/generator-upendodnn/README.md

 ## First-Timers: How to Use

-1. Install the generator as shown above.
+First, install the generator using the steps above.

-2. Create and navigate to a folder where you wish to begin your new DNN-based solution. (command line example is above)
+1. Create and navigate to a folder where you wish to begin your new DNN-based solution. (command line example is above)
-3. Run `yo upendodnn` in CMD or Powershell in that folder.
+2. Run `yo upendodnn` in CMD or Powershell in that folder.
-4. For the first time, you'll want to always first choose the `Solution` scaffold and step through the wizard.
+3. For the first time, you'll want to always first choose the `Solution Structure` scaffold and step through the wizard.
-5. Once the solution scaffold is created, run `yo upendodnn` again to add your other desired DNN solutions/projects.
+4. Once the solution scaffold is created, run `yo upendodnn` again to add your other desired DNN projects.
-6. After you add the desired solution/project, open the original Solution scaffold in Visual Studio and add the new project to this main solution.
+5. After you add the desired solution/project, open the original Solution scaffold in Visual Studio and add the new project to this main solution.
-7. Build your awesome DNN extension(s) as you see fit.
+6. Build your awesome DNN extension(s) as you see fit.
 Everything is now under one easy to open, run, code, build, and commit to source control solution.
-8. Say hi to Will at [DNN Summit](https://www.dnnsummit.org/) and [DNN-Connect](https://www.dnn-connect.org/). :)
+7. (Optional) Say hi to Will at [DNN Summit](https://www.dnnsummit.org/) and [DNN-Connect](https://www.dnn-connect.org/). :)

 ## More Documentation